michal-h21/make4ht/README.md

 It is possible to convert parts of LaTeX input to pictures, it is used for example for math or diagrams in `tex4ht`.

-These pictures are stored in special `dvi` file, on which `dvi to image` commands are called.
+These pictures are stored in a special `dvi` file, which can be processed by the `dvi to image` commands.

 This conversion is normally configured in the `env file`, which is system dependent and which has a bit unintuitive syntax.
-This configuration is processed by `t4ht` application and conversion commands are called for all pictures.
+This configuration is processed by the `t4ht` application and conversion commands are called for all pictures.

-It is possible to disable `t4ht` image processing and configure image conversion in the make file:
+It is possible to disable `t4ht` image processing and configure image conversion in the build file:

     Make:image("png$",
     "dvipng -bg Transparent -T tight -o ${output}  -pp ${page} ${source}")